Regional Force Surveillance Units: Indigenous Australians and the RFSUs

 Historically, the units draw on a long-time practice in Australia of using Aboriginal trackers.
-Indigenous skills of patrol, pathfinding and outback survival have a proud record in Australia assisting colonial and modern-day law enforcement and military operations.
+Indigenous skills of patrol, pathfinding and outback survival have a record in Australia assisting colonial and modern-day law enforcement and military operations.

 As Army Reserve units, the make-up of the RFSUs' personnel reflects the ethnic make-up of their area of operations.
 As a result, a high proportion of the RFSUs' personnel are Indigenous Australians, making the Australian Army one of the largest single employers of Indigenous Australians.
 NORFORCE has the highest proportion of Indigenous soldiers, with 60% of the unit's personnel being Indigenous.

 About 30% of 51 FNQR's personnel are Torres Strait Islanders or other Indigenous Australians.
 The Pilbara Regiment reportedly has relatively few Indigenous soldiers.
 The RFSUs are highly regarded by many Indigenous community leaders as the units provide employment and training opportunities to young Indigenous people living in remote communities.